arse/ArseMenuBundle/README.md

 used to create and modify ul's and ol's across your application.
 Other uses may include a list of help commands across an application, instruction steps for your application etc.

-The bundle creates a service (arse.menu), which exposes a menu controller (Arse\MenuBundle\Service\MenuController).
-This gives you access to create and fetch new menus/lists - now referred to as lists for the sake of brevity - from a class within your bundles .
+The bundle creates a service (arse.menu), which exposes a menu controller (Arse\MenuBundle\Service\MenuService).
+This gives you access to create and fetch new menus/lists - now referred to as lists for the sake of brevity - from a class within your bundles.

 Use
 -----